Turkey Tail: A Powerful Mushroom With Huge Benefits

 Scientifically, it is called Trametes versicolor.
 In plain English, we call it the turkey tail mushroom.

-TURKEY TAIL: THE HEALING MUSHROOM FROM OUR OWN WOODS
+TURKEY TAIL: THE HEALING MUSHROOM FROM THE FOREST

 That’s right: turkey tail is an incredibly common mushroom, native to forests all around the world, including our own.
 All the same, it’s quite difficult to identify, with many woodland fungi being very close imitators of this colorful wild inhabitant, usually found growing on the logs and limbs of trees.